 A new cell phone

-Instead of buying a new phone, there is nothing shameful by buying a used one.
-There is no law that states that you need to upgrade your phone every two years.
+Instead of buying a new phone, there is nothing shameful about buying a used one.
+No law states that you need to upgrade your phone every two years.

 If your old phone can still make phone calls, send texts, and do the basics, then you don't need a new one.

 A new car

 If you have debt and are struggling financially, please don't buy a new car.
 Can you afford it?
 Why would you do that yourself?